-(b) Pension scheme assumptions and mortality tables
+(a) Pension scheme assumptions and mortality tables

 The carrying value of the defined benefit pension scheme is valued using actuarial valuations.
 These valuations are based on assumptions including the selection of the most appropriate mortality table for the profile of the members in the scheme and the financial assumptions concerning discount rates and inflation.
 All these are estimates of future events and are therefore uncertain.
-The choices are based on advice received from the scheme's actuaries which is checked from time to time with benchmark surveys.
-The sensitivity of these assumptions is discussed in note 21 Retirement benefit obligations.
+The choices are based on advice received from the scheme's actuaries which is checked with benchmark surveys.
+The sensitivity of these assumptions is discussed in note 21, Retirement benefit obligations.